 There’s nothing quite as sweet as seeing an underdog win a sports contest.
 David vs. Goliath.
 The We Believe Warriors vs. the Dallas Mavericks.
-Wall Street Bets vs. Melvin Capital.
+The Mighty Ducks vs. the Hawks.

 So here’s an homage to those lucky souls that overcame the odds, whether it was because of freak luck or a herculean effort from an underdog.

-These are the biggest Vegas odds upsets in sports history.
+These are the biggest upsets in sports history.

 1.)
 Leicester City Win the English Premier League (+500,000)